robotlabvn/robotlabvn.github.io/_posts/2023-08-17-What-is-Pilz-Industrial-Motion-Planner.md

 Planner is implemented by Pilz GmbH & Co.
 KG and is part of the ROSIN FTP (ROS-Industrial Quality-Assured Robot Software Components).
 It is used in conjunction with the Robot Operating System (ROS), an open-source framework for robotics applications

-### Some potential advantages of using the Pilz Industrial Motion Planner:
+## Advantages of using the Pilz Industrial Motion Planner:

 - Rapid and predictable trajectory generation: The Pilz Industrial Motion Planner is designed to support solving for circular or linear motions in a rapid and predictable way.
 This can be advantageous for applications that require quick and reliable trajectory planning.